Are there disorders or conditions associated with Cushing syndrome?

 What’s the difference between Cushing syndrome and Cushing disease?

 Individuals with Cushing disease have Cushing syndrome symptoms.
 However, because their symptoms are caused specifically by a pituitary gland tumor (adenoma) that produces adrenocorticotropic hormone (ACTH), the condition is called Cushing disease.
-About 70% of tumor-driven Cushing syndrome cases are caused by Cushing disease.2
+The majority of tumor-driven Cushing syndrome cases are caused by Cushing disease.2

 Can Cushing syndrome lead to cancer?